A new, exciting concept in e-fiction

-Students can register individully by going to the 'Sign Up' link at the top of the homepage, selecting the 'Student' option and entering your unique school student code (emailed to your school admin upon registration).
+Students can register individually by going to the 'Sign Up' link at the top of the homepage, selecting the 'Student' option and entering your unique school Student Code (emailed to your school admin upon registration).
 This method allows students to choose their own usernames and passwords.

 Alternatively, teachers can register students in bulk by following these instructions: